Psychotherapist and Counsellor in Harefield, Uxbridge

 My working approach as an Integrative counsellor/psychotherapist, Harefield, Uxbridge incorporates a variety of tools and approaches and I will select the most appropriate ways of working with your personality type and presenting issues.
 I aim to work holistically looking at the WHOLE person and situation from a mental, emotional, physical and spiritual points of view to aid the most healing and progression rather than focusing on symptoms in isolation.
 I take into account your past, present and future.
 I also incorporate a Transpersonal approach, which deals with a person's true nature and potential.

-The core of the work is for you to take your time in a safe and comfortable environment to explore your feelings.
-To me a client is seen as a whole person with all aspects observed and included: their thinking processes, patterns of behaviour, background and historical events, emotional responses, spiritual qualities and potential as a whole.
+The core of the work is for you to take your time in a safe and comfortable environment to explore your feelings and for us to listen to your story.
+To me a client is seen as a whole person with all aspects observed and included: their thinking processes, patterns of behaviour, background and historical events, emotional responses, innate qualities and potential as a whole.
 I work in an engaging, relational and intuitive way choosing the best approach for you as an individual, as we go along.

 Integrative Transpersonal Psychotherapy/Counselling in Harefield, Uxbridge can help you:

 - explore, discover and nurture what you need to do differently to get more of what you want in life

 - gain insight into your experiences, feelings and behaviour

 - understand yourself better and increase awareness

 - serve as an emotional support space during difficult life situations and transitions

 - feel more confident in a relationship with yourself and others